tonythor/python-cdk-demos/README.md

 * Creating an EMR cluster (but one that specifically launches with SSM and the cloud watch agent) etc.

-If you want to try any of these, you might need to comment some in our out of [./app.py](./app.py)
+If you want to try any of these, you might need to comment stuff in/out of [./app.py](./app.py)

 ## Set up this project:
 ```